 Drawing, crafts, knitting, painting, cooking, board games, calligraphy, learn a new language or polish up on an old one.
 The list of potential winter distractions is almost endless.

 Sporting endeavours don’t need to take a winter break.
 Channel your inner Shirley Ballas or Anton Du Beke and take up ballroom dancing lessons.
 Try yoga, pilates or indoor exercise classes.
 Hit your local pool or dust off the old badminton racquet.

 Winter blues – tip 3: You don’t have to feel miserable

 Much of the population turns into Eeyore from Winnie the Pooh around late October and stays that way until April.
 Committed to being miserable seemingly for no other reason than it being winter and that’s what you do.

 When we believe we have to suffer through winter it is natural to look negatively upon opportunities to actually have fun.
 For example, instead of saying ‘I could go out and meet my friends’ we feel too miserable to go to the effort of leaving the house.
 Instead of going out for a walk in the bright (albeit chilly) winter sunshine, we stay at home and grumble about how short the days are.

 Bottom line?
 Just because it’s winter doesn’t mean we have to feel miserable.

 The winter months can be a difficult time for many of us.
 Practical tools and tips can often help but sometimes we need to dig a little deeper to understand the source of our unhappiness.

 At The Spark, we have been providing counselling and support to individuals, couples, families and children for over 50 years.
-Our aim is to help clients to better understand their emotions and experiences, and to find ways to deal with them.
+Our aim is to help clients better understand their emotions and experiences and to find ways to deal with them.